clayjstanek/Bayesian_Changepoint_Detection/README.md

 Im thinking of building a poetry .lock and .toml file for this project and will post them if I do.

 Anyone seriously interested in this subject should read the pdf here in the repository written by my late, good friend David MacKay.
-One of the finest scientists and all-around human beings I have had the chance to kn
+One of the finest scientists and all-around human beings I have had the chance to know.

 Bayesian Changepoint Detection